Hospital system says it will deny transplants to the unvaccinated in ‘almost all situations’

 The letter said the woman would be “inactivated” on a kidney transplant waiting list and had 30 days to start coronavirus vaccination.
 If she refused to be vaccinated, it said, she would be removed.

 UCHealth declined to discuss particular patients because of federal privacy laws, and The Washington Post could not independently verify the woman’s story.
-But the health system confirmed Tuesday that nearly all of its transplant recipients and organ donors must get vaccinated against the coronavirus, on top of other vaccinations and health requirements.
+But the health system confirmed Tuesday that nearly all of its transplant recipients and organ donors must get vaccinated against the coronavirus, in addition to other vaccinations and health requirements.
 A spokesman, Dan Weaver, said that other transplant centers in the United States have similar policies or are transitioning to them.

 Conditions on organ transplants are not new.
 Weaver noted that transplant centers around the country may require patients to get other vaccinations, stop smoking, avoid alcohol or demonstrate that they will take crucial medications in an effort to ensure that people do well post-surgery and do not “reject” organs for which there is fierce competition.